 You will find the contacts of all the family planning centres in Belgium and you can look for the one closest to where you are.

-If you are a man who has sex with men, do not hesitate to contact the association Ex-Æquo which carries out weekly HIV, syphilis and hepatitis C rapid tests free of charge and confidentially.
-They can also recommend gay-friendly and sero-friendly doctors whom they know well. http://www.trestresbonmedecin.be/
+If you are a man who has sexual relations with men, do not hesitate to contact Ex-Æquo which performs different types of tests every week( free and anonymous HIV, syphilis and hepatitis Crapid tests, free complete tests for all STIs).
+They can also recommend gay-friendly and HIV-friendly doctors that they know well. http://www.trestresbonmedecin.be/

 If you are part of the lesbian, bie & co communities and you are a woman* who has sex with women, don't hesitate to visit the Go To Gyneco website, where you can ask for the contact information of lesbofriendly health professionals: www.gotogyneco.be